 Under the terms of the Mallinckrodt sale agreement, the Park District retained about 7,000 square foot of space on the ground floor in the south wing of the structure.
 The interior was renovated as community recreation space and named The Mallinckrodt Center.
 In addition to being available for community activities the Mallinckrodt facility serves as the home of the Meskill Center—the hub of the Park District’s programming for Adults 50 and over.

 On October 21, 2007, Mallinckrodt Park and the Centennial Gazebo, named in honor of the Park District’s 100th Anniversary, were dedicated to the community.

 Starting from 22 acres of sticky blue clay landfill, the Wilmette Park District has become the guardian of over 300 acres of parks and open land including Gillson Park and Beaches; Keay Nature Center; Community Playfields, Mallinckrodt Park and a portion of the Green Bay Bike Trail.
 Five facilities including the Lakeview Center; Centennial Recreation Complex; the Community Recreation Center; the Wilmette Golf Club and the Mallinckrodt Center house Park District programs and activities.
 Neighborhood parks can be found in 15 additional locations throughout the village.
 A wide range of recreation programming encompasses children and adults from four months old to seniors.

-As the Park District enters its second century of service to the residents of Wilmette it had committed itself to a new mission statement: “To enrich the quality of community life and promote wholesome activities through creative programming for people of all ages and abilities, while protecting open space and natural resources for future generations.”
+As the Park District entered its second century of service to the residents of Wilmette it committed itself to a new mission statement: “To enrich the quality of community life and promote wholesome activities through creative programming for people of all ages and abilities, while protecting open space and natural resources for future generations.”